harshitk11/xmd/README.md

                     ## key = Path of apk logcat folder (Contains the apk name),
                     ## value = [Number of logcat files, {logcat_file_1: [avg_freq, num_logcat_lines, time_diff]}, {logcat_file_2: [avg_freq, num_logcat_lines, time_diff]}, ...]

+    2. `analyse_parser_info_dict`: Class to analyse the statistics and generate runtime plots based on the parser info dicts. `generate_runtime_distribution_plot_all_datasets()` generates the runtime distribution plot of all the apk runs in all the datasets.

 - `create_dataset.py`:-
     1. `dataset_generator` : Class that filters out the runs (based on the filter) and downloads the dataset from Dropbox.